StevenHarperInfinityWorks/101-Sessions/sessions/StepFunction-nodejs-100/101/README.md

-# 101 Step Functions - Infinity Works
+# 101 Step Functions Nodejs - Infinity Works

 This is the 101 on Step Functions, this course will introduce you to step functions and some of the features that make them so great.